 The whiteboard effect is typically a hand holding a marker or pen, drawing out the video, so the viewer gets to watch the art being created from scratch.

 This is not only quite simple to animate but also visually interesting to the viewer.
+This effect is what makes a whiteboard video a whiteboard video.

 And here’s the final result of our storyboard!
 You can watch the entire video here: